silnrsi/pysilfont/docs/scripts.md

 Add public.postscriptName to glif lib based on a csv file, in one of two formats:
 - simple csv in form glyphname,postscriptname
-- csv file with headers where first column contains glyph names and ps_name column contains the postscript names
+- csv file with headers using on glyph_name and ps_name columns

 ---
 ####  psfsetunicodes